mcserversoft/documentation/docs/faq.md

 ## MCSS crashes when starting it. {#-faq-crash-start}
-Do you have [.NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework/net472) (or higher) installed?
+Do you have [.NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework/net48) (or higher) installed?

-## How do I regain control of my server if mcss crashes? {#-faq-crash}
+## How do I regain control of my server if MCSS crashes? {#-faq-crash}
 To regain control of your servers you need to kill all Java processes,to do this you go to "Quick Options" > "Kill all Java processes"

 ![Screenshot of the Kill all java processes option](/img/docs/faq/mcss_kill_java.png)

 :::warning warning
-  This will kill ALL Java processes, not only mcss hosted Minecraft servers.<br/>
+  This will kill ALL Java processes, not only MCSS hosted Minecraft servers.<br/>
      This includes:
     - The game itself
     - Any other program running Java or relying on Java to function